 The Chrome web browser works well for web apps and a Chromebook is an excellent option for adding a packing terminal.
 They are inexpensive and essentially built for running web apps.
 Their light weight makes them very portable.
 They also have a full keyboard as well as USB ports and bluetooth support.

 The software is our specialty.
 GroovePacker offers a cost effective software option.
-Plus, we’re integrated with ecomdash, allowing our web-based system to run alongside ecomdash’s.
+Plus, we’re integrated with ecomdash, allowing our web-based system to run alongside their shipping management solution.
 This gives you the ability to add GroovePacker without retraining or reworking your existing processes.

 Adding a packing verification system to your ecommerce business saves you time, money, and wins you customers.
-Happy customers are repeat customers.
+Happy customers are repeat customers and great salespeople via word-of-mouth marketing.
 Making sure your orders stay accurate is a key component of your financial success.